What are our buildings clad in?

 It is an advanced material that meets the modern challenges of changes to safety and durability in building codes over recent years.

 With recycled timber as its major component, MgO Board provides a significantly more sustainable solution in comparison to alternative products.
 Grand Design’s Kevin McCloud nominated MgO as one of his 10 ‘green heroes’ of 2011, for its ability to absorb CO2 during its manufacture.

-Although Mgo Board is a relatively new material in its current form, MgO based cement has been used for centuries and has stood up to great tests of time.
+Although MgO Board is a relatively new material in its current form, MgO based cement has been used for centuries and has stood up to great tests of time.
 It is known to have been used during the Roman Empire and as mortar in The Great Wall of China.
-More recently, MgO Board was used extensively in Taipei 101 tower in Taiwan - at 509m, the second tallest building in the world at the time of writing.
+More recently, MgO Board was used extensively in the Taipei 101 tower in Taiwan - at 509m, when it was completed in 2004 it was the tallest building in the world.

 Features & Benefits

 - Cost effective

 MgO board is a timber and cement based composite cladding board.
 It is an alternative to conventional gypsum or fibre-based cladding boards, such as compressed fibre cement sheet or products such as Scyon.

 Its principal components are:

 - Magnesium oxide

 Recycled Timber – With 50% of its composition being recycled timber, MgO board effectively turns waste timber into a new product.
 Locking the carbon contained in the timber into our panels, MgO board offers an environmentally friendly, timber based solution that does not require the logging of extra trees.